All About The Chordbusters

 We are a group of men who love to sing and harmonize in the barbershop style while entertaining our audiences and putting smiles on the faces of our fans.

-We meet regularly at the Davenport Family Y on West 2nd Street Thursday evenings from 7 to 9:15 pm.
+We meet regularly at the Five Points Wellness Center (formerly Johnson Elementary School) in Davenport Thursday evenings starting at 6:30 pm.
 We provide a safe environment where young boys and their dads can gather with us to learn and sing barbershop music together.

 Under the direction of Michael Callahan and two assistant directors, the chorus and quartets regularly entertain a wide variety of audiences.
 Perhaps you heard us singing the National Anthem at a ball game, the annual Christmas show and local nursing/retirement homes, singing valentines to lovers of all ages, or the annual show called “Holliday in Harmony.”
 We also performed for the Governor of Iowa, President Ronald Reagan and the Quad City Symphony.